MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/delegate.md

 dev_langs: ["C++"]
 ms.author: stwhi
 ms.date: 04/24/2018
 ms.topic: "language-reference"
 keywords: windows 10, uwp, standard, c++, cpp, winrt, projection, api, reference, delegate, handler ms.localizationpriority: medium ms.workload: ["cplusplus"]
 ---

 # winrt::delegate struct template (C++/WinRT)
-A type that you can use to declare a custom delegate type for your own events in cases where you need to support passing non-Windows Runtime types as delegate parameters.
+A type that you can use to declare a custom delegate type for your own events. **delegate** supports any number of parameters, and they are not limited to Windows Runtime types.

 The **delegate** type has no ABI (it has no interface for use across application binaries), so its use case is when you're both authoring and consuming an event within the same project.
+For more details of that scenario, see [Parameterized delegates, simple signals, and callbacks within a project](/windows/uwp/cpp-and-winrt-apis/author-events#parameterized-delegates-simple-signals-and-callbacks-within-a-project).

 For more info about handling events, and code examples, see [Handle events by using delegates in C++/WinRT](/windows/uwp/cpp-and-winrt-apis/handle-events).

 ## Syntax
 ```cppwinrt